 The Sea Bird

-During the following days we were moving from island to island, staying for nights in a bay, or near an island.
+During the following days we were moving from island to island, staying at night in a bay, or near an island.

-Some of the sailing were rough, but none was like on the first day.
+Some of the sailing was rough, but none was as bad as the first day.

-Probably, also the body get used to the waves😊
+Also, probably, the body got used to the waves.

-From time to time we swam to the beach and enjoyed the beatiful landscapes of Seychelles.
+From time to time we would swim to the beach and enjoy the beatiful landscapes of Seychelles.